tanveer-hussain/Video-Summarization/README.md

 Here is the official caffe installation page, which you may find hard to follow, but do not worry I will also share a tutorial link
 - https://caffe.berkeleyvision.org/installation.html
 - https://github.com/BVLC/caffe/tree/windows

 Here is the YouTube link:

 - https://www.youtube.com/watch?v=nrzAF2sxHHM

 Further you need to install scikit-learn, tkinter, and numpy which are easy to install and can be done through just pip command.

 Executing/Running the Code
 =========
-Once you have dependencies installed and the models are downloaded, then running the code is pretty easy.
+Once you have all the dependencies installed and the models are downloaded, then running the code is pretty easy.

-1. Open file "main.py" in any of your favourite editor (I would recommend spyder IDE)
+1. Open file "main.py" in any of your favourite editor [I would recommend spyder IDE]
 2. Run the file "main.py" or type in command prompt "python main.py"
 3. After running the program will ask you about the input video, select any video with format supported by OpenCV.
 4. If everything is fine, programming will start running and will save the candidate keyframes in folder as "keyframes\temp\" (you can change the path according to your requirement